What Documents Can I Use to Prove a Qualifying Life Event?

 Loss of Medicaid

-• Documentation from Michigan Department of Health and Human Services indicating the reason for loss and when coverage ended or will end
+• Documentation from Michigan Department of Health and Human Services, or HHS, indicating the reason for loss and when coverage ended or will end

 • Letter from Medicaid or Children's Health Insurance Plan (CHIP) stating when coverage ended or will end